harishboopathi/Bluestamp_portfolio_2023/index.md

 For my starter project I built a Simon says game.
 The game works by pushing the rubber pad onto the motherboard to complete the circuit allowing the microcontroller to understand that the button has been pressed.
 The goal is to click the colors in the order the game displays them using the LEDs.
 ## Components
 ATmega328 - this is the brains of the game and holds the code which is preprogrammed in.

 10k resistor - this makes sure that the whole circuit isn't overloaded from the power being inputted.
 It takes the power and only lets some pass and lets the rest go as heat

 Through-hole PCB - this connects all the components together in an organized manner.

 Battery clips - this takes the battery charge and inputs it into the PCB.
-It acts as a bridge for the battery to the PCB Slide switch - this turns on and off certain parts of the PCB, for example, the power and sound.
-I simply just breaks and connects different circuts
+It acts as a bridge for the battery to the PCB

+Slide switch - this turns on and off certain parts of the PCB, for example, the power and sound.
+I simply just break and connects different circuits

 0.1μF Capacitor - this stores and releases energy
 ## Challenges
 The only challenge I faced was understanding which sides are positive and negative since they were not labeled, and to identify them I used a multimeter and used black and red pins to check continuity.